sgurjar/docs/ej-itm69.md

 It is often said that you should always use `notifyAll`.
 This is reasonable, conservative advice.
-It will always yield correct results because it guarantees that you’ll wake the threads that need to be awakened.
-You may wake some other threads, too, but this won’t affect the correctness of your program.
-These threads will check the condition for which they’re waiting and, finding it false, will continue waiting.
+It will always yield correct results because it guarantees that you'll wake the threads that need to be awakened.
+You may wake some other threads, too, but this won't affect the correctness of your program.
+These threads will check the condition for which they're waiting and, finding it false, will continue waiting.

 As an optimization, you may choose to invoke `notify` instead of `notifyAll`